History Of Akhmim

 However, it is possible that Herodotus mistook Coptos for Chemmis.
 The reason is because Min was a deity revered along the desert routes in eastern Egypt, it is therefore likely that travelers converged at Coptos, rather than Chemmis, both for business purposes and for the pleasurable festivals in honor of Min.

-Nonnus, the Greek poet, was born at Panopolis at the end of the 4th century.
-The bishopric of Panopolis, a suffragan of Antinoë in Thebais Prima, is included in the Catholic Church’s list of titular sees.
-Among the bishops of Panopolis, Le Quien mentions Arius, a friend of Saint Pachomius who had built three convents in the city, Sabinus, and Menas.
+At the end of the 4th century, in Panopolis, Nonnus, a Greek poet, was born.
+The Catholic Church’s list of titular sees contains the bishopric of Panopolis, a suffragan of Antinoë in Thebais Prima.
+Le Quien mentions among the Panopolis bishops, Sabinus, Menas, and Arius, a friend of Saint Pachomius who had built three sanctuaries in the city.

-Excavations at Akhmim have disclosed numerous Christian manuscripts, among them fragments of the Book of Henoch, of the Gospel, and of the Apocalypse of Peter, the Acts of the Council of Ephesus, as well as numerous other Christian inscriptions.
-In the 13th century AD, a very imposing temple still stood in Akhmim.
-Today, little of its past glory remains.
-Nothing is left of the town, the temples were almost completely dismantled, and their material reused in the later Middle Ages.
+Archaeological diggings at Akhmim have uncovered various Christian manuscripts, including fragments of the Book of Henoch, the Gospel, the Apocalypse of Peter, the Acts of the Council of Ephesus, and many other Christian inscriptions.
+A very impressive temple was still standing in Akhmim in the 13th century AD, but today has fewer remains of its former glory.
+Nothing remains of the city as the temples have been almost destroyed, and their materials have been reused later in the Middle Ages.

-The extensive cemeteries of ancient Akhmim are yet to be fully explored.
-The destroyed corner of a Greco-Roman period temple with colossal statues of Ramesses II and Meritamen were discovered in 1981.
+The comprehensive ancient Akhmim cemeteries are yet to be extensively researched.
+The demolished corner of a temple from the Greco-Roman era was discovered in 1981 with monumental statues of Ramesses II and Meritamen.